pdol9/Radix_sort/README.md

 - no global variables
 - using only 2 stacks (A and B)
 - allowed operations to sort:
-    - sa  -> swap first two elements at the top of stack A
+    - sa : swap first two elements at the top of stack A
-    - pa  -> push element from stack B to stack A
+    - pa : push element from stack B to stack A
-    - ra  -> move element from top to bottom of stack A
+    - ra : move element from top to bottom of stack A
-    - rra -> move element from bottom to top of stack A
+    - rra: move element from bottom to top of stack A
-    - sb  -> swap first two elements at the top of stack B
+    - sb : swap first two elements at the top of stack B
-    - pb  -> push element from stack A to stack B
+    - pb : push element from stack A to stack B
-    - rb  -> move element from top to bottom of stack B
+    - rb : move element from top to bottom of stack B
-    - rrb -> move element from bottom to top of stack B
+    - rrb: move element from bottom to top of stack B

 Program will print to the terminal names of operations carried out to sort the stack.